Reception 2021 - 2022

 Busy, Busy Bethlehem - The children worked extremely hard to remember their speaking parts and song lyrics during the Christmas Performance.
 They made their parents and teachers very proud of them as they told the special story of they very 'first Christmas.'
 The children took their parts very seriously, from market sellers to angels to shepherds, everyone showed their confidence and understanding of how special this religious event is to many Christian people.

 Camping Day - Reception took part in their very own camping day, the children brought their own pyjamas into school, used maps and followed the signs to find the Mount Pleasant Camp site.
 It was night time when they arrived at the campsite where the children had the chance to investigate and experience a range of activities that you might do on a camping trip.
 The children started the activities around the campfire to sing some lovely songs whilst playing instruments.
-They then had a nice cup of hot chocolate with toasted marshmallow which are traditionally enjoyed around the campfire.
-In the woods the children could hear lots of different nocturnal animals, they went on a hunt to see what animals are awake during the night.
+They then had a nice cup of hot chocolate with a toasted marshmallow which are traditionally enjoyed around the campfire.
+In the woods the children could hear lots of different nocturnal animals; they went on a hunt to see what animals are awake during the night.
 During their hunt they were fortunate enough to observe owls, bats, foxes and hedgehogs.
 The children used a range of natural materials to create pictures and images of these animals to record their experience.
 Finally before getting into bed, the children used torches to create shadow puppets, read a bedtime story and stared up into the night sky to see the beautiful twinkling stars.
 The children learned a lot of new topic words and ideas that they can use in their play and learning as we continue our topic of light and dark.

 Quotes from students